React-Automation-Studio/React-Automation-Studio/ReactApp/src/docs/WorkingWithComponents.md

 In future releases the system components will be documented, as well as the SVG components that are used in the beam line control system examples.
 A strategy to create your own components  will also be documented.
 For now you will need to browse the source code to see how it is done...

-The TextInput component should form a good base for creating new components with a single PV and the TextUpdateMultiplePVs and GraphMultiplePVs components for creating components with multiple PVs.
+The TextInput component should form a good base for creating new components with a single PV and the TextUpdateMultiplePVs and GraphY components for creating components with multiple PVs.